 MS SQL Server is a fabulous product, but it does need some care and attention.
 We have found that many companies in today’s mid-market tier have grown faster than expected.
-Thus they were worried about their application development, and security but haven’t had the time to tend to their database and SQL code structure.
+Thus they were worried about their application development, and security but haven’t had the time to tend to their database and optimizing SQL code structure.
 In this article, we would like to share with you a bit or our knowledge to help you begin the path for growth and success by optimizing your SQL Server.

 To send Queries to SQL Server the client calls the appropriate DLL to open connections and sent queries and receive results.
 After opening the connection to the server, the client passes the SQL query string.
 Then the ODBC driver breaks the SQL string into a tabular data stream and passes the query to Protocol-specific network library.
 The Network Library converts the Tabular Data Stream into the underlying network protocol breaks down the query statement into network packets and routes them to SQL Server.